Joshuajee/myforexbook/README.md

 This webserver collects hourly data on trader sentiments from the [myfxbook](https://www.myfxbook.com/) and stores them in a mongodb

 # config
-goto the Config forder create a file dev.js under the forder and insert the code below into the file dev.js
+    Goto the Config forder create a file dev.js under the forder and insert the code below into the file dev.js

 ```javascript